Home Improvement

 If they fail to respond and refuse to cover half of the costs mediation is a great option where you and your neighbours sit down and negotiate a fair solution for both of you with the help of an experienced mediator.

-If they can’t cover the costs at that moment in time, you can always pay the full cost and request their share after.
+If they can’t cover the costs at that moment in time, you can always pay the full cost and request their share afterwards.
 This would also allow you to create a payment method that is fair both for you and for them.

 Need a new fence?
 Find a professional who can help you with building your new border fence!